rh0se/faq-accordion-main/README.md

 ### Continued development

 - DOM events with JavaScript.
-- Got a community feedback to use details and summary html elements to make the accordions more accessible.
-Will work on that.
+- Got a community feedback to use details and summary html elements to make the accordions more accessible and.
+Will work on that in the another branch called suggestions-implementation.

 ### Useful resources